Crude oil price today: WTI price bearish, according to FXStreet data

-West Texas Intermediate (WTI) Oil price falls on Wednesday, according to FXStreet data.
-WTI trades at $72.69 per barrel, down from Tuesday’s close at $73.02.
-Brent Oil Exchange Rate (Brent crude) is also shedding ground, trading at $76.40 after its previous daily close at $76.73.
+West Texas Intermediate (WTI) Oil price falls on Thursday, according to FXStreet data.
+WTI trades at $70.55 per barrel, down from Wednesday’s close at $71.16.
+Brent Oil Exchange Rate (Brent crude) is also shedding ground, trading at $74.29 after its previous daily close at $74.89.

 WTI Oil FAQs